Your New VU

 The degree audit is an online tool that allows students, advisers, and administrators to track students’ academic progress toward completion of degree requirements.
 The audit is available through the YES suite of applications.
 Course catalogs can also be accessed for your reference.
 Class standing is regulated and determined by each undergraduate school.

 Immersion Vanderbilt is a degree requirement for all undergraduate students.
 This intensive learning experience provides students with the opportunity to pursue their passions and cultivate intellectual interests in and beyond the classroom.
-There are multiple pathways to follow for Immersion and the direction is entirely up to you!
-Start by making an advising appointment with the Office of Immersion Resources.
-Then declare and complete your immersive experience.
-Finally, working with a Vanderbilt faculty member, complete a final culminating piece.
-Make an advising appointment with the Office of Immersion Resources as soon as you can to discuss your options, ideas, and how to get started on your very own project.
-Plan ahead and seek help to make the most of this opportunity.
+There are multiple experiential learning units for Immersion Vanderbilt and the direction is entirely up to you!
+Start by making an advising appointment with the Office of Experiential Learning and Immersion Vanderbilt.
+Next declare and complete your immersive

 The Commodore Card is your official Vanderbilt ID.
 It is used for identification, for access to residence halls, academic buildings, and campus events, and as a debit card for meal plans and other purchases on and off campus.
 You will receive a digital Commodore Card on your iOS or Android device which you can pre-load prior to arriving at Vanderbilt, so you are all set the moment you step foot on campus.
 You will also receive a plastic card for some activities such as using Nashville public transit.